-I’ve to admit I’m not good at doing this unless I’m with personal friends, where we have all the time to catch up with one another.
-I prefer to use the limited time I have with strangers/acquaintances/new friends to learn about them than talk about me.
+I’ve to admit that I’m not good at doing this unless I’m with personal friends, where we have all the time to catch up with one another.
+I prefer to use the limited time I have with strangers/new friends to learn more about them.

 My friend Karl is really good at sharing though.
-In one of the first times we met, he shared with me this story of how his luggage got misplaced and he had to wear this borrowed, grossly undersized pants from his co-worker for a business training, where he was the trainer in a crowd of some 100 people.
-That was absolutely hilarious.
-Other times, he would share random things going on in his life or which he did before.
-Yesterday, he told me his experience shooting for this reality series, behind-the-scenes insights, and the funny things the crew had him do.
+In one of the first times we met, he shared this story about how his luggage got misplaced and he had to borrow a grossly undersized pants from his co-worker for a business training, where he was the trainer in a crowd of some 100 people.
+It was hilarious.
+Other times, he would share random things going on in his life.

-I may not relate to everything he share (for example, I haven’t had my luggage misplaced before), but it’s nice learning about him through his stories and knowing more about his personality based on how he approached those situations.
-It then creates a safe space for me to share about myself, because I know it’s okay to talk this much, and that just as I was interested to listen to him and his stories, he would probably be interested to hear mine as well.
+I may not relate to everything that someone shares (for example, I haven’t had my luggage misplaced before), but it’s nice learning about someone through their stories and knowing more about them based on how they approach their life circumstances.
+It then creates a safe space for me to share about myself, because just as I’m interested to listen their stories, they would probably be interested to hear mine as well.

 A conversation is a two-way exchange.
 Instead of expecting the other party to talk, why not make the first move and volunteer some tidbits about yourself?

 How can you apply these conversation-starter techniques in your life?
 Do you have any techniques of your own in making small talk?

 This is part of a series on interpersonal communication.

 - The Secret To Meaningful Social Relationships (How to Remove Social Anxiety)

 - How to Make Small Talk with Anyone in 5 Easy Ways (Examples Included!)